zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

   type: 'local',
   baseURL: 'http://localhost:3000',
   onUnhandledRequest: {
-    action: 'reject', // do not allow unhandled requests to reach the real network
+    action: 'reject', // Do not allow unhandled requests to reach the real network
-    log: true, // log warnings about unhandled requests },
+    log: true, // Log warnings about unhandled requests },
 });
 ```